npatron/DeDupeUtility/README.md

 - Date format (in "entryDate") is always in the format in example file.
  - "yyyy-MM-dd'T'kk:mm:ss+SS:00" in SimpleDateFormat pattern
  - If DateFormat was changed, `isFirstWinner(..)` method would need to be edited
+ - duplicate `email` & `_id's` that are removed are not maintained for later comparison

 Description of Challenge:
 > Take a variable number of identically structured json records and de-duplicate the set.